Our history

 2002

-On April 28, 2002, in the church is ordained as pastor, along with Pastor Titus Mihet, Brother Dan Paul (2002-present).
-His motto in his 20 years of ministry was and is: "Keep the faith that was once for all given to the unbelievers" inspired by Jude 1:3.
-During this period the church has had several important events, pointing out just a few: The 2005 International Concert of Praise and Worship, Collaboration, with Sen. Viorel Duca and the Deputy Dr. Valentin S. Bosneac, together with the Orchestra and Choir of the Maranata Church of Hunedoara 2006, the Baptist Theological Seminary of the Association 2008, the Centenary of the Baptist Church of Cleveland 2010, the 100th Congress of the Romanian Baptist Association of USA and Canada 2012, when Pastor Dan Paul was the President of the Association, the Pastoral Choir of Banatul Montan Romania 2014, etc.
+On April 28, 2002, the church ordained as pastor Dan Paul (2002-present).
+His motto in his 20 years of ministry has been “Keep the faith that was once for all given to the unbelievers,” inspired by Jude 1:3.
+During this period, the church has been involved in several significant events, including the 2005 International Concert of Praise and Worship in collaboration with Sen. Viorel Duca and the Deputy Dr. Valentin S. Bosneac; the church’s celebration in 2010 of the centenary its founding; and, in 2012, the 100 th Congress meeting of the Romanian Baptist Association of the United States and Canada, during which Pastor Paul was the president of the association.

 Dan Paul 2002- Present